mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       /**
        *  Mark all current Connections as stale, clear the WaitQueue, and mark the pool as "paused".
        *  No connections may be checked out or created in this pool until ready() is called again.
-       *  interruptInUseConnections specifies whether the pool will force close "in use" connections as part of the clear.
+       *  interruptInUseConnections specifies whether the pool will force interrupt "in use" connections as part of the clear.
        *  Default false.
        */
       clear(interruptInUseConnections: Optional<Boolean>): void;